-Nose bleeding, or Epistaxis as it is known in the medical community, is a very common problem across much of North America.
+Nose bleeding, or Epistaxis (as it is known in the medical community), is a very common problem across much of North America.
 Nose bleeds are typically caused by the drying of the nasal membranes, allergies, or a physical injury, and are particularly frequent among children.
 The nose is very rich in blood vessels and is situated in a position on the face that makes it vulnerable to physical injury.

 Nosebleeds can occur spontaneously when the nasal membranes dry out, crust, and crack.
 This is common in dry climates, or during the winter months when the air is dry and warm from household heaters, especially forced air furnaces, and gas, pellet, or wood-burning stoves.
 A cold or allergy can causes swelling and irritation inside the nose and may also lead to spontaneous bleeding.
-Of course, in children, picking their noses is also a frequent cause of nose bleeds.
+Of course, in children, picking of the nose is also a frequent cause of nose bleeds.
 In many cases, the drying of nasal membranes and hardening of mucus in the nose creates discomfort that tends to promote this behavior in children.

-The incidence of nosebleeds is higher during the colder winter months when upper respiratory infections are more frequent, and the temperature and humidity outside and in the home fluctuate more dramatically.
-In addition, changes from a bitter cold outside environment to a warm, dry, heated home results in drying and changes in the nose which will make it more susceptible to bleeding.
+The incidence of nosebleeds is higher during the colder winter months when upper respiratory infections are more frequent and the temperature and humidity outside and in the home fluctuate more dramatically.
+In addition, transitioning from a bitter, cold outside environment to a warm, dry, heated home results in drying and changes in the nose which will make it more susceptible to bleeding.
 During extremely cold weather, your home loses humidity to the outdoors and may drop as low as 5%.
 By comparison, typical humidity in the Sahara Desert is about 25%!
 Generally, one does not want to have a home humidity any lower than 30%.
 Optimal comfort is considered to be achieved at 40-55% humidity.
 Nosebleeds also occur in hot dry climates with low humidity, or when there is a change in the seasons.